Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/user-profile-api.md

 !!!note "Multiple Prediction IDs"

-    To fetch multiple prediction_id, separate predictionIDs by comma(,).
-For example: prediction_id=id1,id2.
-The response with multiple response will be in `propensities` field instead of `propensity` field
+    To fetch multiple prediction_id, separate prediction_id by comma(,).
+For example: `prediction_id=id1,id2`.
+Responses for multiple prediction IDs are in the `propensities` field.

 ### Request